How Can Machine Learning Emulators Best Support Climate Science?: Definition: What are emulators and what can they be used for?

-The IPCC defines emulation as ``reproducing the behavior of complex, process-based models (namely Earth system models, ESMs) via simpler approaches'' \citep{matthews2021annex}.
+The IPCC defines emulation as ``reproducing the behavior of complex, process-based models (namely, Earth System Models (ESMs)) via simpler approaches'' \citep{matthews2021annex}.
 Models developed for this purpose are often referred to as simple climate models because they represent the Earth system using simplified physical process formulations.
-Simple climate models typically aim to reproduce key decision-relevant statistics of climate variables rather than the full dynamical evolution of the climate system \citep{romero2025review, leach2021fairv2}.
+Simple climate models typically aim to reproduce key decision-relevant statistics of climate variables rather than the full dynamical evolution of the climate system \citep{leach2021fairv2, romero2025review}.

-In contrast, our main focus here is on machine learning models that \textit{emulate} physical climate models by reproducing their behavior (see \Cref{fig:emulators}), which we refer to as ML emulators or simply emulators.
+In contrast, our main focus here is on machine learning models that \textit{emulate} physical climate models by learning statistical relationships directly from data (see \Cref{fig:emulators}), which we refer to as ML emulators or simply emulators.
 These emulators may be trained on global or regional climate model output, or exclusively on observational or reanalysis data, \citep[\eg][]{aich2026conditional}.
-Examples include radiative forcing exploration \citep[\eg][]{schongart2025high}, climate model parameter tuning \citep[\eg][]{bonnet2025tuning}, and regional climate data generation \citep[\eg][]{schillinger2025enscale}.
+Examples include radiative forcing exploration \citep[\eg][]{schongart2025high}, climate model parameter tuning \citep[\eg][]{bonnet2025tuning}, and regional climate data generation \citep[\eg][]{schillinger2025enscale, tomasi_can_2025, addison_machine_2026}.
 All emulators we consider share the goal of representing climate processes at different spatial and temporal scales.
-Unlike traditional (simple) climate models, which rely on explicit physical laws, ML emulators learn statistical relationships directly from data.
-The literature sometimes uses terms like physical and statistical emulators to distinguish between the two \citep{sudakow2022statistical}.
-However, whether an emulator is statistical or physical is not a fundamental distinction.
-In principle, any model (including simple climate models) can be emulated statistically.